agera-sdk/agera/README.md

 - [ ] Networking APIs
   - [ ] HTTP
   - [ ] WebSocket
+- [ ] Application
+  - `Window`
+    - [ ] Border and size configuration
+    - [ ] Instantiating a window, which is faillible.
+It must always fail in web browsers.
 - [x] File APIs

 Other features may be unlisted.